 A major recently announced initiative is the Danish Pact, which is a collaboration involving universities, large private companies, public institutions, and organizations like Danish Industry.
-Its goal is ambitious: to develop 1,000,000 AI-related competencies in three years in Danish society.
+Its goal is ambitious: to develop 1,000,000 AI-related competencies in three years in Danish whether it's informal learning, specific projects, or structured education-and using that to create recommendations and white papers.
+We also publish an annual report on the state of AI competencies, which gives us a clearer picture of progress and areas for improvement.